fair-dinkum-systems/fds-website/posts/voice-email-blog-post.md

 ![Traditional Email Writing](./email-traditional-bar.svg)

 But, it turns out that dictation is a very efficient way to get what you want to say into paper.
 Studies show, for instance that dictation is around 3x as fast as typing for the same number of words [3].
 When I have used dictation in the past I found it quite unnatural.
-I spend a lot of time pausing to think about how to exactly phrase the next sentence, and a lot of mental energy avoiding verbal tics like um and ahh.
+I spent a lot of time pausing to think about how to exactly phrase the next sentence, and a lot of mental energy avoiding verbal tics like um and ahh.
 But if you know your dictation is going straight into a LLM, you don't need to worry about this, you can plan as you speak, just as if you were talking to a human scribe.

 ![Email Writing Comparison](./email-comparison-bars.svg)

-Dictation is a very efficient way to provide context, but the output is a messy stream-of-consciusness.
-LLMS need lots of context to succeed, and they are great at cleaning up mess.
+Dictation is a very efficient way to provide context, but the output is an unstructured stream-of-consciusness.
+LLMS need lots of context to succeed, and they are great at formatting.
 It's a very effective combination.

 ## The Workflow